jalik/react-form/README.md

 ## Why using this ?

-This package has many advantages that you could find in other solutions like Formik, React-Hook-Form, Redux Form... but it offers a different developer experience, which tries to be much more easy to use and less verbose than other packages, it also focuses on being flexible and powerful.
+This package has many advantages that you could find in other solutions like Formik, React-Hook-Form, Redux Form... however it offers a different DX (developer experience) by trying to be the fastest to learn, and the easiest to use while keeping the code as light as possible, so main goals are flexibility and power, then performance.

 The benefits of using this lib are:
-- Initialization of fields using a schema
+- Fields definition (constraints) using a schema
-- Handling fields state (value and onChange)
+- Managing fields state (value and onChange)
-- Handling the list of modified fields
+- Managing the list of modified fields
-- Handling form status (modified, disabled, validating, submitting...)
+- Managing form status (modified, disabled, validating, submitting...)
-- Auto disable fields until form is initialized
+- Auto disabling fields until form is initialized
-- Auto disable fields when form is disabled, not modified, validating or submitting
+- Auto disabling fields when form is disabled, not modified, validating or submitting
-- Auto parsing fields value when modified (smart typing or custom parser)
+- Auto parsing of fields value when modified (smart typing or custom parser)
-- Auto validate fields when modified
+- Auto validation of fields when modified
-- Auto validate fields before form submission
+- Auto validation of fields on form submission
-- Validate form using a schema
+- Form validation using a schema
-- Handling form errors
+- Form errors handling
-- Disable form submission until fields are valid
+- Avoiding form submission until fields are valid
 - Reset one, several, or all fields
-- Handling form submission errors and retry
+- Handling form submission errors and retries
-- Compatible with custom components
+- Compatible with custom components (like reactstrap)
-- <s>Debounce of validation and submission</s> (removed until it's more stable)

 ## Installation